Marta Ferri

 Marta Ferri Borromeo (born 21 July 1984) is an Italian fashion designer.
-By marriage she is a member of the House of Borromeo, an Italian noble family.
+By marriage, she is a member of the House of Borromeo, an Italian noble family.

 Early life

 Ferri was born on 21 July 1984 in Milan, Italy.
 She is the daughter of Barbara Frua de Angeli, an interior decorator, and Fabrizio Ferri, a photographer.

 Career

-After completing school, Ferri moved to New York City for four years and worked as a set designer, assistant photographer, digital tech assistant, a personal assistant, and a photo shoot producer.
-In 2009 she moved back to Italy and began working for Prada as a visual merchandiser.
-After a year and a half in Italy, she moved to Argentina and started a jewelry line called Nuda.
-While in Argentina she began experimenting with fabrics and began making hand-made dresses.
+After completing school, Ferri moved to New York City for four years and worked as a set designer, assistant photographer, digital tech assistant, personal assistant, and photo shoot producer.
+In 2009, she moved back to Italy and began working for Prada as a visual merchandiser.
+After a year and a half in Italy, she moved to Argentina and started a jewellery line called Nuda.
+While in Argentina, she began experimenting with fabrics and making handmade dresses.
 She opened her own atelier, Banner, in Milan.
 She sells her dresses, which are exclusively made-to-measure, at her atelier.
 Her first dress collection debuted in December 2010.
 She references Isabella Rossellini as a style inspiration.
-In May 2014 Ferri was invited by the Italian Embassy in Argentina to present her spring collection.
+In May 2014, Ferri was invited by the Italian Embassy in Argentina to present her spring collection.
 In November 2014 she modeled in an advertisement campaign for Buccellati.

 In 2016, Ferri collaborated with Italian textile company Molteni & C. to create new and modern designs.
 In 2019, she developed capsule collections with Sergio Rossi and with the shoe designer Rothy's.